By Megan McKinney

 A New Yorker, Rebori studied at the Massachusetts Institute of Technology, École des Beaux-Arts and American Academy in Rome but received his architectural degree in 1909, at the Armour Institute of Technology in Chicago, where he had become a professor.
 While in Boston, he met his future wife, Nannie Prendergast of Wheaton, who had been raised on a farm adjoining that of her uncle Robert R. McCormick.
-They were married in 1913 and eventually became the parents of three.
+They were married in 1913 and eventually became the parents of two.

 After being mentored by Louis Sullivan, Rebori worked in the office of architect Jarvis Hunt until 1922, when he founded his own firm, Rebori, Wentworth, Dewey and McCormick, with three members of the Chicago Establishment, John Wentworth, Albert J. Dewey Jr. and the dashing Leander J. McCormick.